ome/omero_search_engine/readme.rst

 --------------------
 * Omero search engine app  is used to search metadata (key-value pairs)

-* The search engine query is a dict that has two parts:
+* The search engine query is a dict that has three parts:

 * The first part is "and_filter", it is a list, each item in the list is a dict that has three keys:
     * name: attribute name (name in annotation_mapvalue table)